 We started out in Pendarvis' cozy, firelit Kiddleywink Pub, named because kiddle is liquor smuggled by pirates onto the rocky Cornwall coast, and a wink is what you had to give the bartender to get it.

-For shove ha'penny, my opponent was glass artist Ann Alderson Cabezas, one of many artists who have found their way in recent years to Mineral Point, pop.
+For shove ha'penny, my opponent was glass artist Ann Alderson Cabezas, one of many artists who have found their way to Mineral Point, pop.
 2,600.

-"I'm a prodigal daughter; my people were miners here and left in 1905, and here we are again, back where we belong,'' said Cabezas, who runs Spotted Dog Gallery.
+"I'm a prodigal daughter; my people were miners here and left in 1905, and here we are again, back where we belong,'' said Cabezas.
 "I came down from Madison to buy shoes at the Bargain Nook, and I came home with a building.''

 In the gift shop, we bought a loaf of saffron cake, a favorite treat in Cornwall.
 The Cornish acquired a taste for saffron when Phoenician traders brought it to the British Isles, Cabezas said, and they'd trade their tin to get it.

 Then we went to a tent outside to listen to Harry "Safari'' Glasson, a folk singer from Cornwall.